2022 Asia Rugby Sevens Series: Incidents

 A national anthem mix-up incident happened on 13 November.
-"Glory to Hong Kong" was played instead of "March of the Volunteers" as the national anthem of Hong Kong during a rugby match in Incheon, between the Hong Kong and South Korea rugby teams.
-Asia Rugby has apologised and explained that it was down to "simple human error" made by a junior member of staff.
-The Chief Secretary for Administration Eric Chan said the Hong Kong government raised "strong objection to the association for its inability" to prevent the mistake from happening.
-Chief Executive John Lee said that the "song that was played was closely connected to the 2019 violence and disturbances, and advocacy for Hong Kong's independence," and said that the Organised Crime and Triad Bureau would investigate the matter.
+"Glory to Hong Kong" was played instead of "March of the Volunteers" as the national anthem of Hong Kong during the final of the Inchoen Sevens between Hong Kong and South Korea.
+Asia Rugby apologised and explained that it was down to "simple human error" made by a junior member of staff.
+The Chief Secretary for Administration, Eric Chan said the Hong Kong government raised "strong objection to the association for its inability" to prevent the mistake from happening.
+While Chief Executive John Lee said that the "song that was played was closely connected to the 2019 violence and disturbances, and advocacy for Hong Kong's independence," and said that the Organised Crime and Triad Bureau would investigate the matter.
 For similar incidents, see a list of wrong anthems incidents.